Preygle/PyCritic/README.md

 Currently
 - Using Gen AI with IBM watsonx to create suggestions rather then hardcoding them
+- Figuring out ai preferred ai model to do that

 To Do
 - Integrate non ml and ml based evalutaion